Hong Gil-dong (TV series): Synopsis

 Hong Gil-dong is the illegitimate son of a minister.
-He is very bright and smart, however was told that he could not accomplish anything in this world, due to his illegitimate status.
-Thus he grew up spending most of his time being lazy and causing trouble for the people around him.
-However, a local monk thinks he is destined to be much more, and has taught Gil-dong martial arts.
-As the series progresses, Gil-dong realizes the severity of the injustices of the ranked world, and starts to fight against these injustices, stealing from the rich and giving to the poor.
+He is very bright and smart, but was told that he could not accomplish anything in this world due to his illegitimate status.
+Thus he grows up spending most of his time being lazy and causing trouble for the people around him.
+However, a local monk thinks he is destined to be much more, and so teaches Gil-dong martial arts.
+As the series progresses, Gil-dong realizes the severity of the injustices of the ranked world, and starts to fight against these injustices by stealing from the rich and giving to the poor.

 Heo Yi-nok is an upbeat, naive and carefree girl.
 At the beginning of the series, she arrives from China with her grandfather, who has raised her.
 She meets and befriends Gil-dong.
-Yi-nok has a past she is unaware of: she does not know her grandfather is not her blood-related grandfather, and that her real parents were murdered.
+Yi-nok has a past she is unaware of — she does not know her grandfather is not her blood-related grandfather, and that her real parents were murdered.
 She eventually develops feelings for Gil-dong, who reciprocates her feelings.

-Lee Chang-hwi also has arrived in Korea from China at the beginning of the series.
-He seems cold and calculating, as he also has a dark past in which his older brother, the current king of Joseon, tried to murder him.
-Chang-hwi is planning a revolution, in which he tries to overthrow the king and takes his place as, he believes, the rightful king of Joseon.
+Lee Chang-hwi also arrives in Korea from China at the beginning of the series.
+He seems cold and calculating as he also has a dark past in which his older brother, the current king of Joseon, tried to murder him.
+Chang-hwi plans a revolution, in which he will overthrow the king and take his place, as he believes he is the rightful king of Joseon.
 He coincidentally bumps into both Gil-dong and Yi-nok.
 Both Gil-dong and Yi-nok help Chang-hwi realize what it takes to become a good king.
-He forges an alliance with Gil-dong and develops feelings for Yi-nok.
+He forges an alliance with Gil-dong, and develops feelings for Yi-nok.

-As the question of rightful succession comes into play, Gil-dong and Yi-nok are forced to take sides, all the while having to deal with their own personal problems: their love, Gil-dong with his father issues, Yi-nok with her murdered parents and their revenge.
+As the question of rightful succession comes into play, Gil-dong and Yi-nok are forced to take sides, all the while having to deal with their own personal problems: their love, Gil-dong with his father issues, and Yi-nok with her murdered parents and their revenge.